 - You can hatch your own eggs that you either order or receive from a friend who has chickens.

-- You can get them from a small local feed store.
+- Get them from a small local feed store.

 - You can get chicks from local farmers.